lake-wg/ra/draft-ietf-lake-ra.md

   2. Model (see {{bg}}, {{pp}}) defining the attestation model in use based on the RATS architecture (background-check model or passport model).
   3. Message Flow (see {{fwd_flow}}, {{rev_flow}}) defining the EDHOC message flow in use (forward message flow or reverse message flow).

 This document specifies the cases that are suited for constrained IoT environments.
-The target IoT devices correspond to those defined in Table 1 of {{draft-ietf-iotops-7228bis}}.
+See this document {{I-D.ietf-iotops-7228bis}} as a reference for classification of IoT devices.

 # Assumptions